 If you’re not familiar with the phrase “vanity metrics”, they are the numbers or metrics in your business that don’t actually give you an accurate representation of performance or potential for the results.
 These metrics are deceptive by nature but people still chase after them because they give the illusion of progress and make the owner of those metrics feel good.

-Examples of your vanity metrics could be statistics like the size of your email list, the number of members in your Facebook group, or the number of followers you have on Instagram.
+Examples of your vanity metrics could be statistics like the size of your email list.
+The number of members in your Facebook group, or the number of followers you have on Instagram.
 The biggest trap that I see people fall into is placing a lot of importance on those numbers.
-As a result, they spend excessive amounts of time trying to get people on to these lists or platforms.
+As a result, they spend excessive amounts of time trying to get people on these lists or platforms.

 But here’s the kicker: What happens afterward?

-After you create this really awesome free gift to get people to sign up to your email list or do a ton of marketing activities to get people to follow you on Instagram (absolutely nothing wrong with doing any of this by the way), how do you plan on leveraging those numbers?
+After you create this really awesome free gift to get people to sign up for your email list.
+Or do a ton of marketing activities to get people to follow you on Instagram (absolutely nothing wrong with doing any of this by the way).
+How do you plan on leveraging those numbers?

 The metrics that really matter can only be found underneath those top-level or vanity numbers.
 Think of it as the numbers underneath the numbers.
 They are the numbers that show you engagement.

 Take summit organizers who are typically looking for participants with a minimum of 3000 people on their email lists) without even knowing how engaged the list is.
 So the number is great, but if the big list owner doesn’t have the engagement or the know-like-trust factor dialed in with their list then the chance of their contribution to the list build for the summit could be less than anticipated.